minhhoangbui/minhhoangbui.github.io/_posts/2018-2-25-improvement-distributed-training.md

 Another issue is, the standard *Distributed Tensorflow* cannot exploit fully the hardware power.
 <p align="center">
  <img src="/img/distributed-improvement/image4-1.png" alt="" align="middle">
- <div align="center">Comparision between Distributed Tensorflow and ideal computation <a href="http://eng.uber.com/wp-content/uploads/2017/10/image4-1.png">Source</a></div>
+ <div align="center">Comparison between Distributed Tensorflow and ideal computation <a href="http://eng.uber.com/wp-content/uploads/2017/10/image4-1.png">Source</a></div>
 </p>

 Obviously, we cannot expect that the real performance can reach the theoretical one.
 However, according to the above illustration, we can't ignore the fact that the conventional mechanism is wasting the hardware capacity.
-Motivated by Facebook's paper, Uber opensourced their distributed framework named Horovod in Tensorflow.
+Motivated by Facebook's paper, Uber open-sourced their distributed framework named Horovod in Tensorflow.

 ## Message Passing Interface (MPI)